datstartup/ubuntuopenbox/lessons/m31-overview-of-the-installation.md

 **What each of these packages actually does?**

-With the above command, you have installed a series of packages which you can install one by one as explaining here:
+I can install one by one as explaining here:

 1. Xorg as the requisite of GUI.
 :	Packages: **`xorg`**